 Section 42(m)(1)(D) of the Code provides that in order for a project to receive an allocation of Tax Credits through the issuance of tax-exempt bonds, the project must satisfy the requirements of the QAP applicable to the area in which the project is located.
 The project must comply with the QAP that is in effect for the calendar year in which the tax-exempt bonds that require an allocation of the state's volume cap for private activity bonds were first issued.
-If those tax-exempt bonds are issued on a short-term basis, the year the tax-exempt bonds are reissued on a long-term basis may occur any time after the year the tax-exempt bonds were first issued.
+If those tax-exempt bonds are issued on a short-term basis, the year the tax-exempt bonds were first issued.
 The effective QAP will always be the QAP for the year in which the tax-exempt bonds were first issued.